 "That's fine," a nurse will say.
 "We just want to make sure that goes back up a bit before you're discharged."

-So, you know, zero pressure at all.
+zero pressure at all.
 Certainly not the kind of pressure that could making nursing even more challenging.

 Because Your Life Is Revolving Around Your Baby's Diaper